 There was a time when mentioning Long Island immediately brought up visions of roast duck.
-In the 1930s, after importing Peking ducks from China, L.I. duck farmers produced millions of these birds, and duck farms dotted the island.
-Two brothers, Martin and Julie Mauer, commissioned a larger-than-life duck-shaped building in Riverhead, 20 feet tall and 30 feet long, to attract passing drivers to buy real ducks at the store.
+In the 1930s, after importing Peking ducks from China, duck farmers on the island produced millions of these birds, and duck farms dotted the island.
+Two brothers, Martin and Julie Mauer, commissioned a larger-than-life duck-shaped building in Riverhead, 20-feet tall and 30-feet long, to attract passing drivers to buy real ducks at the store.

-Duck sales are long gone from the "big bird," but after several moves, the Big Duck now is permanently in Flanders and "roosts" on the National Register of Historic Places.
+Duck sales are long gone from the "big bird," but after several moves, the Big Duck now is permanently on Route 24 in Flanders and "roosts" on the National Register of Historic Places.
 Kids (and their parents!) will love this whimsical building, now a gift shop selling "duck-a-bilia."

 02 of 10